mcgarrah/LG-FAVE/README.md

 # FAVE toolkits and NordFA prototype

-This is a repository for the FAVE-Align and FAVE-extract toolkits.
+This is a repository for the **FAVE-Align** and **FAVE-extract** toolkits.
 The first commit here represents the toolkit as it was available on the FAVE website as of October 21, 2013.
 The extractFormants code in the JoFrhwld/FAAV repository represents an earlier version of the code.

-The **NordFA prototype** is included in LG-FAVE.
+The **NordFA prototype** is also included in LG-FAVE.
 Currently, the prototype works for **Danish** and **Swedish**.
 Danish is not particularly accurate, but Swedish is.
 The process for adaptation – along with accuracy metrics for Swedish – is described in our 2021 article, which we have uploaded here.
 NB, this is *unsupported* software.

 ## Attribution
 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.22281.svg)](http://dx.doi.org/10.5281/zenodo.22281)